-Conditions for dialog with such persons or organizations
+Conditions for dialogue with such persons or organizations

-The Company is active locally, albeit on an informal basis and through some of its employees, with various associations, universities, institutions or collective groups, including Biovalley France (an association in favor of the development of activities related to life sciences in the Grand Est region) or Strasbourg Sud Développement, which carries out initiatives to promote employment in this sector..
+The Company is active locally, albeit on an informal basis and through some of its employees, with various associations, universities, institutions or collective groups, including Biovalley France (an association in favor of the development of activities related to life sciences in the Grand Est region) or Strasbourg Sud Développement, which carries out initiatives to promote employment in this sector.

 Transgene is a member of professional associations such as France Biotech and Leem.
-It is also an SME member of Efpia, to which it paid no contribution in 2020.
+It is also an SME member of Efpia.
 Transgene believes that it does not engage in lobbying activities.